How to Grow Golden Glow (Rudbeckia laciniata ‘Hortensia’)

 - Planting: Sow Rudbeckia laciniata ‘Hortensia’ seeds to a depth of ½ inch, spaced 4 to 6 inches apart in the spring after the danger of frost has passed in your area.
 Cover the seeds with soil and firm down lightly to secure the seeds.
 Water thoroughly and keep soil moist until seedlings emerge in two to three weeks.
 You can also dig up a section of a golden glow from a friend or neighbor and replant it in your yard.
 Transplants typically become vigorous new plants very quickly.

-- Watering: Reduce water to once or twice a week or whenever the soil feels dry to the touch one inch below the surface. golden glow tolerates dry soil and typically thrives under normal weather conditions.
+- Watering: Reduce water to once or twice a week, or whenever the soil feels dry to the touch one inch below the surface.
+Golden glow tolerates dry soil and typically thrives under normal weather conditions in Maine.

 - Division: Divide Golden Glow every 3 to 5 years in either the spring or fall to create new plants.